onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 (northbound) APPC/SDN-C clients to APPC/SDN-C as part of the request.

-By default, when no argument/parameter is passed, healthcheck playbook performs a full xNF health check.
+By default, when no argument/parameter is passed, healthcheck playbook performs a full VNF or PNF health check.

 .. req::
     :id: R-24189
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :introduced: casablanca

-    The xNF provider **MUST** deliver a new set of playbooks that includes all updated and unchanged playbooks for any new revision to an existing set of playbooks.
+    The VNF or PNF provider **MUST** deliver a new set of playbooks that includes all updated and unchanged playbooks for any new revision to an existing set of playbooks.

 .. req::
     :id: R-49911
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :updated: casablanca
     :introduced: casablanca

-    The xNF provider **MUST** assign a new point release to the updated playbook set.
+    The VNF or PNF provider **MUST** assign a new point release to the updated playbook set.
 The functionality of a new playbook set must be tested before it is deployed to the production.